miladesmailpour/minal-fantasy/README.md

 ## Description

-- We decided to make a new twitst on some old classic games.
+- We decided to make a new twist on some old classic games.

-- Minesweeper except when you click the mine, its actually a monster and play an entire rpg around this concept.
+- Minesweeper except when you click the mine, it's actually a monster, and play an entire RPG around this concept.

 - a full stack application (Express, React, Grapghql, etc.)